Skip to content

 Trembling due to excitement and anticipation

-Measures in case of excitement:
+Measures to be taken in case of agitation:

-Tremors caused by gastrointestinal problems
+Tremors due to gastrointestinal problems

 Treatment for gastrointestinal problems: